alescrnjar/LLM_Experiments/README.md

 Extract a knowledge graph from an example text, and perform question answering based on the extracted graph.
 The script makes use of LLMGraphTransformer from langchain_experimental (version: 0.0.62).
 The knowledge graph is plotted with libraries networkx and matplotlib.

+# LangGraph

+LangGraph allows for the engineering of the prompt chain.
+Operations such as document retrieval, web retrieval, generation, evaluation, et cetera are defined as nodes on a graph that can be directly designed by the user.
+In the dedicated folder, I provide a simple template that can be adjusted for custom cases.

 # Required Libraries

 * langchain 0.1.11